opynfinance/Convexity-Protocol-Archived/README.md

 ![image info](./images/exercise.png)

 ##### Claim Collateral
 After the contract expires, the insurance providers can collect their collateral back.
-The amount they receive is calculated as `repo.collateral / totalCollateral * (totalCollateral - totalExercised)`.
-The oTokens expire so don't have to be burned as they no longer have any value.
-Repos can't be unsafe after expiry because they no longer have a promised insurance amount.
+The amount they receive is calculated as `vault.collateral / totalCollateral * (totalCollateral - totalExercised)`.
+The oTokens expire so don't have to be burned as they no longer have any value. vaults can't be unsafe after expiry because they no longer have a promised insurance amount.
 ![image info](./images/claim.png)
 # Installing dependencies